 The purpose of Whitehead’s ASES program is to provide safe and educational opportunities for its participants.
 The program has three components: academic, enrichment, and recreation.
 The academic support is provided by experienced tutors and credentialed teachers.
 Focus is on language arts and math, but all academic areas are included.
 Enrichment and recreation are also provided by teachers and tutors with a focus on art, music, nutrition, agriculture, science, and sports.

-A recent addition to the ASES program is Project Based Learning.
+Returning this year to the ASES program is Project Based Learning.
 This teaching method focuses on student choice.
 Grade levels choose a subject to research and then become experts on their selection.
 Presentations are given at the end of the year.
-Our theme for our first year was the garden.
-Each grade level chose a different course of study such as organisms that live in the garden and different fruits and vegetables grown in the garden.
-Presentation display boards, clay models, and power points were just a few ways students displayed their work.
-Our focus for last year was very different.
-First grade studied recycling, second grade: dinosaurs, third grade: volcanoes and space, fourth grade: sea life, fifth/sixth grade: biomes.
-Our theme this year is GARDEN.
-Classes will be studying insects, life cycles, vegetables, herbs, and how to grow and maintain a garden.
+Our theme for this year again is the garden.
+Each grade level choses a different course of study such as organisms that live in the garden or different fruits and vegetables grown in the garden.
+Oral presentations, display boards, clay models, and power points are just a few ways students can show off their work.
 Look for our project night some time in May!

 Academic and homework support are provided daily.
-Each day begins with a focus on Language Arts or Math.
+Each day begins with a focus on Language Arts and Math.
 Tutors teach a lesson using curriculum focused on our state standards.
 Students also work on daily homework.
 The coordinator and tutors collaborate closely with classroom teachers in order to connect the afterschool program with the classroom.
-Teachers are contacted by email or directly with any questions or concerns about materials and students' needs.
-Additional support in Language Arts and Math is provided through Standards Plus and Orchard software.

 FUN FRIDAY CLUBS